-In terms of section 131 of the Companies Act 2013 the Financial Statements andBoard's Report are incompliance with the provisions of section 129 or section 134 of theact and that no revision has been made during any of the three preceding financial years.
+In terms of Section 131 of the Companies Act 2013 the Financial Statements andBoard's Report are incompliance with the provisions of section 129 or section 134 of theact and there was no case of revision in financial statement during the year.

-5. MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF FINANCIAL YEAR UPTO THE DATE OFTHIS REPORT:
+5 MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF FINANCIAL YEAR :

-No material changes and commitments affecting the financial position of the companyhave occurred between the end of the financial year of the company to which the financialstatements relate and the date of this report.
+There are no material changes and commitments affecting financial position of thecompany which have occurred between the end of the financial year of the company to whichfinancial statements relate and date of the report.